Documents Required for Your Child’s Aadhaar Application

 For Children Under Five Years Old

-For children under five, the Aadhaar enrolment process is simplified because their biometrics (fingerprints and iris scans) are still developing and subject to change.
+For children under five years old, the Aadhaar enrolment process is simplified because their biometrics (fingerprints and iris scans) are still developing and subject to change.
 Therefore, these are not collected at this initial stage.
 This ‘Bal Aadhaar’ is easily identifiable, often with a blue colour.

 Instead of biometrics, the child’s Aadhaar is directly linked to one of the parents’ Aadhaar cards.
 The parent’s biometrics are used for verification during the application process, establishing the identity link.